pythonwithalex/mynotes/Linux/Fedora_21_System_Administration.md

 + vim /etc/phpMyAdmin/config.inc.php and replace MySQL user and password lines with 'root' and the password you just created.
 + systemctl restart httpd
 + curl 127.0.0.1/lolz.php
++ checkconfig --levels 235 httpd on
++ checkconfig --levels 235 mysqld on